 Also, not to mention, blockchain is capable of generating one block every 10 minutes.
 In short, every 10 minutes, 2.4 terabytes of data will be added to the blockchain size.
 In one day, 350 GB is added in one day and 127 TB every year.
 This also means that there is no ledger limit.

 The issue limit brings new problems.
 These numbers are real concerns.
 Also, the fact that the block size will increase exponentially, it will take more time for miners to solve a block resulting in slower transactions.

 On the contrary, our only hope is cheap hardware in the near future.
 Terabytes of storage won’t be an issue, and also processing power can grow exponentially, making transaction validation much easier.

-Ethereum blockchain already offers the process of pruning, which results in using fewer blockchain data compared to what is needed by a full node.
+Ethereum blockchain already offers pruning, which results in less blockchain data than what is needed by a full node.
 Bitcoin, however, doesn’t support pruning yet.
 If someone prunes the bitcoin, they will lose the full node status.

 Start learning Blockchain with the world’s first Blockchain Expert Career Path and become a Blockchain Expert!